pablo-meier/Pablog/posts/2012-01-17-lost-manual.md

 ninja coder that makes makes clients happy.
 I'd believe them, but if I want to read _how_ you'll redirect me to a dozen scattered wiki links and shallow blog posts with toy examples.

-Funnily enough, the best source of information is to dive into source: the kind of thing these tools are supposed to prevent.

 Well, that's not quite true.
 Because for $25 you can buy [The RSpec Book][6].
 Or [the Cucumber book][7], for another $25.
 Note that many a